 Well, I kinda figured this was going to happen.

 Facebook, on the other hand, allows users a significantly broader set of privacy options.
-They can set the privacy of a post to be as granular as only showing to themselves, to as expansive as showing it to the whole world.
+The creator of a post can set the privacy of a post to be as granular as only showing to themselves, to as expansive as showing it to the whole world.
 Between those binary options, there are a TON of different levels.

 If, once they login, they don’t have the permissions to view the post, they receive an error.
 Sad Panda.

-The reason is likely because Bobby has chosen to only show their posts to their friends…and you are one of their friends.
-The members of the Twitter-verse, however, are not friends with Bobby so they get an error message instead.
+The reason is likely because Bobby has chosen to set the permission on their post to something like “only show their posts to their friends”.
+Because you are one of their friends on Facebook, you can see their post.
+The members of the Twitter-verse, with whom you shared the post, are not friends with Bobby so they get an error message instead.